 app register or

 app import, if an app is already registered with the provided name and type and version, it is not overridden by default.
-If you would like to override the pre-existing app uri or metadata-uri coordinates, then include the --force option.
+If you would like to override the pre-existing app URI or

-Note, however, that, once downloaded, applications may be cached locally on the Data Flow server, based on the resource location.
-If the resource location does not change (even though the actual resource bytes may be different), then it is not re-downloaded.
-When using maven:// resources on the other hand, using a constant location may still circumvent caching (if using -SNAPSHOT versions).
+Note, however, that, once downloaded, applications can be cached locally on the Data Flow server, based on the resource location.
+If the resource location does not change (even though the actual resource bytes may be different), it is not re-downloaded.
+When using

-Moreover, if a stream is already deployed and using some version of a registered app, then (forcibly) re-registering a different app has no effect until the stream is deployed again.
+Moreover, if a stream is already deployed and uses some version of a registered app, then (forcibly) re-registering a different app has no effect until the stream is deployed again.